Safeguards and quality

 - Issues papers

-Our issues paper on Safeguards and quality is asking the public to share their views about how people with disability experience safeguards, what promotes quality in services, and how these may prevent and reduce their exposure to violence, abuse, neglect and exploitation.
+Our issues paper on Safeguards and quality asked the public to share their views about how people with disability experience safeguards, what promotes quality in services, and how these may prevent and reduce their exposure to violence, abuse, neglect and exploitation.

 The issues paper asks 11 questions to help people and organisations to provide responses.